 Equipment Needed for Each Player

-Ball: Each player must bring a size 3 ball with his/her NAME on it.
+Ball: Each player must bring a soccer ball with his/her NAME on it.
+Size 3 ball for Primary or size 4 for Lower Elementary.

 Shin Guards: Each player must wear shin guards at all practices and games.

-Soccer Cleats are recommended but no required.
+Soccer Cleats are recommended but not required.
 No metal cleats allowed.

 Volunteers Needed: Volunteers are needed to assist in practice and games.